MementosReap/pbl5/docs/03-prepare-checkpoints.md

         └── [ 11M]  checkpoint_wo_optstate.npy
 ```

-Additionally, these are the md5 sums of the checkpoints we have used:
+Additionally, these are the md5 sums of the checkpoints that were used:

 ```bash
 # find models -type f -print0 | sort -z | xargs -r0 md5sum